martinmanuel9/ece509Project/ReadMe.md

 - Using a CAPTCHA
 - Disable accounts after an excess number of requests
 - Encrypt passwords
+- Example Machine Learning algorithms with COMPOSE, Fast COMPOSE, and SCARGC

 ## 4 Authors
 - Martin Lopez